Join Community Operations

-See first-steps.adoc for more info.
+See Make your first steps in Fedora for more info.

 CommOps uses this Pagure repository to track our tasks and what we’re working on.
 Tasks, problems, and goals are filed as tickets in the issue tracker.
 There are a lot of tickets, but we’re not working on everything at once.
 Scrolling through the issue tracker gives a good idea of what CommOps helps with.

 Look for the good first issue tag on tickets to find good tasks for beginners.

 Does something look interesting?
 Leave a comment if you have a question or want to work on something.
 Also check and see if the ticket is assigned to someone.
 If it is unassigned, you can start working on it now.
 If there is an assignee, ask them if they need help or if they are still working on the ticket.

 This provides an opportunity to receive mentorship and get help to start a new task.